Small knitting projects that are perfect for travel

 So grab your needles and yarn, and get ready to knit your way around the world!
 Happy travels and happy knitting!

-5 crochet patterns for on-the-go crafting
+5 crochet projects for on-the-go crafting